praveensrivastav3j/portfolio/README.md

 # portfolio
-MY portfolio for professional use
+MY portfolio for professional use,
-A responsive website which show what skills i possess Its for showcasing my Techicals skills
+A responsive website which shows what skills i possess